The UK is leaving the EU

 If the UK leaves the EU with no deal, the information on this page will only be valid until the moment the UK leaves the EU.
 This guidance on importing high risk food and feed if there’s no exit deal will tell you what you need to do to, if you are planning to import high risk food and feed into the UK after Brexit.

 You can also find more information on the changes that your business may need to make in the Prepare your business for EU Exit page.

 All products imported into the UK must comply with European Union (EU) law on contaminants, these laws are put into place to protect public health.
 There are certain types of food which are considered high risk, if you are involved with importing food from a third country, a non-EU country then you must be aware of this guidance.

 If imported products fail to meet the correct standards they will not be allowed into the EU.
-It is important to note that goods can only be imported through designated points of entry (DPE), where documentary checks must be carried out and physical checks may be required prior to release.
-If you are importing foods which contain contaminants you must ensure you import through a DPE which can check your produce.
+It is important to note that goods can only be imported through Border Control Points (BCPs), where documentary checks must be carried out and physical checks may be required prior to release.
+If you are importing foods which contain contaminants you must ensure you import through a BCP, which can check your produce.

 High risk products may be considered high risk if they contain:

 - contaminants - mycotoxins and aflatoxins

 Information on high-risk, country of origin and the frequency of checks can be found in Regulation 2019/1793.
 This Regulation consolidates controls for products of non-animal origin, including aflatoxins, pesticide residues, guar gum and microbiological contamination.